 Rebel Human was founded by Jenny Arrington and Tait Medina, Ph.D. out of the shared desire to help people develop the skills needed to challenge the norms that are numbing us out, cutting us off, and making us sick and sad.

-After decades in the health and wellbeing field—Tait as an academic researcher, Jenny as a teacher, and both as ever evolving works in progress—these two came together quite by chance.
+After decades in the health and wellness field—Tait as an academic researcher, Jenny as a teacher, and both as ever evolving works in progress—these two came together quite by chance.

 Rebel Human is the product of many of their shared interests, values, and expertise: A background in the neurosicence of contemplative practices; experience in evidence-based, holistic, and action-oriented approaches to mental health and wellbeing; a keen awareness of the interdependence of individual health and societal health; and a willingness to share openly and honestly about their own personal struggles, which they see as foundational to their work.